 On the unfortunate side of things, there have been increasing incidents of theft and pickpocketing in recent years.
 This is a situation which we regret to say the authorities have been unable to adequately deal with.
 To avoid being a victim of pickpocketing, please be extra careful with your belongings, especially in these parts of the city.
 Don’t leave valuables in your back pocket, in your backpack, or on the table at the restaurant or the coffee place.
 Your things will disappear very quickly and the thieves here are not amateurs!
 Be super careful in crowded areas such as bus and train stations, public escalators, busy pedestrian streets, or when you load and unload your luggage at the hotel.
 If you exercise good judgment and keep your guard up where needed, you will have an enjoyable visit and your camera and photos to prove it.

 (5) This last recommendation is to make sure you enjoy your holiday and don’t fall victim to online scams.
 Please only book your activities with a genuine and licensed company.
 There are many websites selling various activities in and around Madrid and you need to be careful that you are dealing with a genuine Tour Operator or you could end up as another victim of tourism piracy.
-The best way to ensure you are booking with a legitimate tour company is to inquire directly with ASTA (the American Society of Travel Agents) which is the main body governing travel companies worldwide.
+The best way to ensure you are booking with a legitimate tour company is to inquire directly with ASTA (the American Society of Travel Advisors) which is the main body governing travel companies worldwide.
 Just as you would not jump into any car at the airport and only hire a licensed taxi, we kindly suggest that you help us put a stop to tourism-piracy in Spain by booking with a genuine, licensed, and bonded travel company only.

 We hope to see you in Madrid soon and we wish you the best for your travels!
 Hasta Pronto.